Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 Once it's built, the system needs to publish the generated build files to the pipeline artifacts.

-Here is how the *azure-pipelines.yml* file looks like for the Build stage:
+Here is what the *azure-pipelines.yml* Build stage looks like:

 ```yaml
 - stage: 'Build'